Secure Your Visa To Dream Country

 Step 1: Fill in the Non-immigrant Visa Application Form DS-160

-The first step to applying for a US visa is filling out the DS-160 form.
+The first step in applying for a US visa is to fill out the DS-160 form.

 The DS160 visa form includes questions about your personal information, education, employment details, travel history, immigration history, travel plans, family details, and more.
 It will also ask if you are involved with social or charitable organizations.